X

 Offline Media Access

-A home media server also offers the benefit of offline downloading, enabling you to save your favorite media to any device.
+A home media server also offers the benefit of offline downloading, enabling you to save your favourite media to any device.
 This makes it simple to enjoy your content later online and offline.

 Emby vs Plex: Which Media Server to Choose?